 Our Senior Editor, Dr. Ward Lawson and his editorial staff is accepting tranustripts.
-Authors may submit manuscripts for consideration at http://amparchive.com/ojs/index.php/AMP !
+Authors may submit manuscripts for consideration at //amparchive.com/ojs/index.php/AMP !
 This is our MOOGLE software for handling authors, reviewers, and the journal.
 It is a state of the art system that can grow with our specialty and publication.
 Please make an effort to use this system.
-If you have trouble using it as an author or reviewer contact our AMP Executive Dr. Morris at firstname.lastname@example.org or our Senior and Managing Editor Dr. Ward Lawson at email@example.com !
+If you have trouble using it as an author or reviewer contact our AMP Executive Director and Senior and Managing Editor Dr. Ward Lawson at firstname.lastname@example.org !

 Read or Download The archives of Medical Psychology August 2018, which is a republication of our 2015 wisdoms that are germane to the time of the APA Convention.
 A good read to remind us of both the need for our specialty (with regard to the ACA and its relevance and evolution in this political environment, and the evolution of the problems and dangers emerging in recent years at APA-torture, membership drops, affiliation with APS, and now the Masters Training Programs Certifications).
 We were insightful and forward looking just like we were in leading the Federal Register to recognize in policy that APA doesn’t speak for all psychologists, and with leading psychology’s exposure of the limitations of psychopharmacology in treatment plans for the mentally ill!

 Read or Download The Archives of Medical Psychology AMP_Vol10Issue1 May 2019